BLOGS

 Many times, people want to hop on the latest trends when it comes to social media marketing.
 While digital channels like TikTok can be great for some brands, if your prospective customers aren't on TikTok regularly, it might not be worth including it in your channel strategy.

 Ultimately, certain segments of your target market are going to be active on different platforms.
 That’s why it's important to consider whether to be present and how present to be.
-Your multi channel strategy may include ads, organic content, or a mixture of both.
+Your channel strategy may include ads, organic content, or a mixture of both.
 It's best to design this around how active your audience is on the channel in question.

 Know the difference between your business target audience and marketing target audience